A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Introduction

-In this paper, we are motivated to propose a new solution for ephemeral group recommendation named \textbf{Pe}rsonality-\textbf{G}uided Preference \textbf{A}ggregator (PEGA).
-Firstly, we use Linguistic Inquiry and Word Count (LIWC) lexicon to implicitly capture users’ personality traits from their review texts' linguistic features, laying the foundation for generating personality-enhanced group representation.
-Secondly, we employ hyper-rectangle to innovatively define the concept of \textit{Group Personality} on the basis of individual personality. \textit{Group Personality} not only reflects the fusion of individual personality in the group but also alleviates group-level data sparsity.
-Thirdly, we design a personality-guided preference aggregation module that aggregates group members’ preferences and generates personality-enhanced group representation.
-It not only estimates individual users’ importance in a group but also provides an explanation for group recommendation results.
-Finally, we apply the inner product of the representation of the group and candidate item as the prediction score.
-We conduct experiments on several real-world datasets to verify the effectiveness of our model.
-The experimental results show that PEGA achieves significantly higher Recall and NDCG scores than state-of-the-art models.
+To address these challenges, a new solution for EGR named \textbf{Pe}rsonality-\textbf{G}uided Preference \textbf{A}ggregator (PEGA) is proposed.
+Firstly, the Linguistic Inquiry and Word Count (LIWC) lexicon is employed to implicitly capture users' personality traits through the linguistic features of their review texts, laying the foundation for generating personality-enhanced group representation.
+Secondly, the innovative concept of ``Group Personality'', derived from individual personalities, is introduced.
+In contrast to Chen et al. \cite{chen2022thinking}, who use the hyper-rectangle to represent group preferences, this paper choose to specifically utilize hyper-rectangle to carry stable information in the ``Group Personality''.
+The advantage of this choice lies in its ability to avoid the problem of hyper-rectangle becoming too large due to the diversity of member preferences, thereby preventing the distortion of information. ``Group Personality'' not only embodies the amalgamation of individual personalities within the group but also mitigates issues of data sparsity at the group level.
+Thirdly, a personality attention mechanism is creatively designed to replace the traditional inner and outer distance formulas in hyper-rectangles.
+Based on this, a personality-guided preference aggregation module is developed to aggregate the preferences of group members and generate a personality-enhanced group representation.
+This module not only estimates individual users’ importance in a group but also provides an explanation for group recommendation results.
+Finally, the inner product of the representation of the group and the candidate item is leveraged as the prediction score.
+Experiments conducted on four real-world datasets verify the effectiveness of the model.
+The experimental results show that PEGA achieves significantly higher Recall and Normalized Discounted Cumulative Gain (NDCG) scores than state-of-the-art models.

-Specifically, the main contributions of our work are as follows:
+Specifically, the main contributions of this work are as follows:

-\begin{itemize} \item We have proposed an ephemeral group recommendation model based on implicit personality, where personality is used to guide the aggregation of individual preferences and more realistically simulate the group decision-making process. \item We have innovatively defined the concept of \textit{Group Personality} to learn the distribution patterns of individual personalities in the group, which alleviates group-level data sparsity. \item We have designed a personality attention mechanism to learn the influence of individual personality in a specific group, which enhances group preference representation and gives an explainable recommendation result. \item We have conducted extensive experiments on three public datasets, and experimental results demonstrate that our model produces superior recommendation performance than state-of-the-art methods. \end{itemize}
+\begin{itemize} \item A novel ``Group Personality'' concept is introduced, which effectively addresses data sparsity issues in EGR by rapidly understanding the distribution of members' personalities from limited data, thereby accelerating the convergence of preference embeddings.